cocrs/3DCV_final_project/README.md

 ##### We encountered some problems and we write at bellow.
 Panoptic:
-While downloading Panoptic using the script from [panoptic-toolbox](https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox), it is normal to see that some links are not available, and that does not affect the following processes.
+* While downloading Panoptic using the script from [panoptic-toolbox](https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox), it is normal to see that some links are not available, and that does not affect the following processes.
 (Notice: the required image format in multiperson is png, so please specify `./scripts/extractAll.sh [sequence] png` while extracting frames using panoptic-toolbox)
-We were unable to use the preprocess code multiperson provided.
+* We were unable to use the preprocess code multiperson provided.
 We adjusted it ([adjusted code]()) to only extract the frames they need and use their processed annotation files to evaluate.
+The way to run our adjusted code is the same as the original code.

 MPI-INF-3DHP:
-There are two links in the [official website of the dataset](https://vcai.mpi-inf.mpg.de/projects/SingleShotMultiPerson/).
+* There are two links in the [official website of the dataset](https://vcai.mpi-inf.mpg.de/projects/SingleShotMultiPerson/).
 The one on the left(MuCo-3DHP Scripts) is the one we want.
-We only get videos after downloading.
+* We only get videos after downloading.
 Like Panoptic, we need to use the preprocess code to extract the frames ([adjusted code]()).
-Pose and Shape npz files are also needed, but not provided in this multiperson repo.
+* Pose and Shape npz files are also needed, but not provided in this multiperson repo.
 We find it in another repo [link](http://visiondata.cis.upenn.edu/spin/dataset_extras.tar.gz).
 We need the `mpi_inf_3dhp_train.npz`.
 Please put it in `mmdetection/data/mpi_inf_3dhp/extras`

 ## Results